-That the Australian Government support the Education, Health and Sport cross-sector initiative to decrease Physical Inactivity by 15% over 5 years from 2016-17.
+That the Australian Government support the Education, Health and Sport cross-sector initiative to increase the number of Australians meeting national physical activity guidelines by 15% over 5 vears from 2016-17.

-The concept in this submission that is central to it's success is the specific, targeted approach to MVPA and the potential collaboration across the 3 sectors to participate and support the other sectors to achieve their primary objectives relating to physical activity and other health promotion or educational goals.
+The concept in this submission that is central to its success is the specific, targeted approach to MVPA and the potential collaboration across the 3 sectors to participate and support the other sectors to achieve their primary objectives relating to physical activity and other health promotion or educational goals.